karjac14/Portfolio-SIte/resource-week-5.md

 #####Why we encapsulate data?

 Encapsulation includes the idea that the data of an object should not be directly exposed.
-Instead, callers that want to achieve a given result are coaxed into proper usage by invoking methods (rather than accessing the data directly).
+Instead, callers that want to achieve a given result are coaxed into proper usage by invoking methods (rather than accessing the data directly). _(Shapiro)_

 #####How do we do it exactly?